|

 Orangutans total numbers range from 50,000 to 100,000.

-infrastructure development.
+affected by infrastructure development.
 Other threats include:

 - clearing of forests for logging or agriculture